Emulating Haiku in Bhyve

 Considering that FreeBSD is an operating system that is primarily used in server-based applications that do not rely on a graphical environment, this section was added for beginners that are not used to Unix-like terminals.
 This process is not much different in FreeBSD than in Linux distributions, so feel free to skip this section if you believe that you are capable of managing the download process yourself.

-Before proceeding with the tutorial, you will have to make a few system configurations in order to be able to move on in a smooth manner.
+Before proceeding with the tutorial, you will have to make a few system configurations.

 Since Haiku images can be fetched securely only via HTTPS, you will need to download some CA root certificates, as FreeBSD does not ship with them by default.
 In order to do that, you will need to install the